Want to get into meditating but don't know where to start? We got you!

 Regardless of what kind of meditation you want to try, it’s a good idea to always start with some deep breaths … The kind of breaths that come from your belly (think breathing like a baby does).
 This signals to your body and mind that you are ready to deeply relax.
 Once you are in your comfortable position, start mentally scanning your body from your toes, all the way up to the top of your head.
 Once you are done scanning, go back to focusing on your breath.

-One big misconception in meditation that leaves a lot of new meditators frustrated is the idea that you are supposed to have zero thoughts.
+It’s not about forcing yourself to have no thoughts: One big misconception in meditation that leaves a lot of new meditators frustrated is the idea that you are supposed to have zero thoughts.
 Our brains are complex machines, and it is very hard to try and shut out thoughts all together.
 Instead, it is more important to try and clear your mind, and when a thought comes into your head, to just acknowledge it, and then let it pass.
 Remember, meditation is a practice and you are not meant to be perfect at it.
 And on that note ….

-Sometimes you can sit down to meditate and it feels almost impossible to shut your mind off no matter how hard you try.
+If you can’t settle your mind, focus on gratitude instead: Sometimes you can sit down to meditate and it feels almost impossible to shut your mind off no matter how hard you try.
 Instead of fighting this, and feeling like you are having a fruitless meditative session, try shifting your focus instead.
 Stay in your comfortable position, continue to take those deep breaths, and try mentally listing all of the things that you are currently grateful for.
 This practice of gratitude is an extremely effective mood and energy booster, and an incredible way to come out of your mediation feeling recharged.
 Because you are thinking of things that you are currently grateful for, it also keeps your mind in the present moment.

-There are a TON of amazing resources out there for guided mediations.
+Try a guided meditation: There are a TON of amazing resources out there for guided mediations.
 Just browse through Spotify and search ‘meditation’ and you will be flooded with results for both guided meditations as well as meditative music.
 These guided sessions are a great way to learn more about the practice of meditation and what works for you.